NastyDagger22/MathB/README.md

 # ND22's MathB
+A simple calculator.
 Can add, subtract, multiple, and divide.